Bay of Islands Sailing Week 2019

 3.6 IRC Rule 21.6.1 is varied to the extent that a boat may carry one or more spinnakers than is shown on her current IRC certificate without a change to her TCC so long as the additional spinnaker is no greater in area than the rated SPA.

-3.7 IRC Rule 22.4.2 is deleted and replaced by: “The maximum number of crew that may sail aboard a boat shall be the Crew Number printed on her certificate.
+3.7 IRC Rule 22.4.2 is deleted and replaced by: “The maximum number of crew that may sail aboard a boat shall be the Crew Number printed on her certificate, except the boats sailing with a nominated member of the New Zealand Yachting Foundation will be allowed one (1) extra crew.
 There is no weight limit”.

 3.8 For the purpose of IRC Rules 21.1.5(d) and (e) this regatta is not on consecutive days.
 Sails carried on any day shall remain on board for all races that day.
 The sails carried on any day need not be the same as those carried on other days of the regatta.

 4.1 The regatta is open to all keelboats, multihulls, trailer yachts, and sport boats.

 4.2 Entries can be made using the online entry form at https://bayofislandssailingweek.org.nz/enter/